MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-printers.md

 You can enable this setting to change the default behavior involving queue-specific files.
 To use this setting, select one of the options below from the "Manage processing of Queue-specific files" box.

-If you disable or do not configure this policy setting, the default behavior is "Limit Queue-specific files to Color profiles".
+If you disable or don't configure this policy setting, the default behavior is "Limit Queue-specific files to Color profiles".

 - "Do not allow Queue-specific files" specifies that no queue-specific files will be allowed/processed during print queue/printer connection installation.